csruiliu/QFewShot/README.md

 <img src="Assets/tensornet.png" width="400">

 The simulation of quantum circuit is limited by memory required to simulate.
-Tensor networks allow to take advantage of structure of a quantum circuit to reduce memory footprint of the simulation[^9]
+Tensor networks allow to take advantage of structure of a quantum circuit to reduce memory footprint of the simulation[^9].

+In our code, we use a tensor network-based quantum simulator "QTensor".
+It is capable of simulating much larger circuits than state vector simulators.
+For example our simulation of 50 qubits would require over 4000 Terabytes of memory with statevector.
+Quantum operations are treated as tensors whose indices corresponds to their input and output qubits.

 Please view [this code](./QTensorAI) for the technical implementation of this section.

-QTensor is a tensor network-based quantum simulator.
-Quantum operations are treated as tensors whose indices corresponds to their input and output qubits.

 | Diagonal Gates | Non-Diagonal Gates |
 | :--------------: | :---------: